-The Department of Family Medicine offers students learning opportunities in Pillar 2 and Pillar 3 through preceptorships/miniblocks, longitudinal integrated clerkships (LIC) or Frontier And Rural Medicine (FARM), cultural immersion, rural medicine, emergency medicine and electives including but not limited to healthcare for the underserved and sports medicine.
+We offer students learning opportunities in Pillar 2 and Pillar 3 through preceptorships/miniblocks, longitudinal integrated clerkships or Frontier And Rural Medicine, cultural immersion, rural medicine, emergency medicine and electives including but not limited to health care for the underserved and sports medicine.

 - To introduce medical students to the discipline and specialty of family medicine and to family physicians.